 SEO is all about creating a great experience for people visiting your website, or seeing your snippet in the search results.
 That’s why a lot of your SEO efforts will likely be focused on things like content, UX and pagespeed.
 Efforts that help you optimize your page or website overall.
 As they should be!
 They help you become the best search result for search engines and people alike.
 However, there are also a few things outside of your website that you should not forget about.
 An important one being link building.
 In this post, we’ll discuss the 6 steps to create a successful link building strategy for any business.

-Essentially, link building boils down to getting other websites to link to your page.
-When done right, and from a holistic SEO perspective, these links can help your pages rank higher in Google’s search results.
-However, that’s not the only thing these links do:
+In a nutshell, link building is the act of getting other websites to link to your page.
+The reason why you should invest some time into this is because these links are important for SEO.
+They help your pages rank higher in the search results.
+But that’s not the only thing they do:

 A good link, first and foremost, drives traffic to your site.

 Other websites linking to your page will help in getting more (referral) traffic to your site.
 This grows your overall traffic and brings new people into contact with your website.
 To make sure these efforts aren’t in vain, it’s good to think about which websites would make sense in linking to your pages.
 You want people who are visiting that website to also enjoy yours when they’re being directed there, but we’ll go into that further one.